 by Mike Ratliff

-“If you love Me, you will keep my commandments;” (a personal translation of John 14:15 from the NA27 Greek text)
+15 “If you love Me, you will keep my commandments;” John 14:15 (translated from the NA28 Greek text)

 In this post we will look at John 14:15-31, which is last part of the dialogue between our Lord and His disciples in the upper room after the Passover Feast just prior to His arrest in the garden on the other side of the Kidron Valley from Jerusalem (John 18).
 Never forget my brethren, our Lord did not come to bring all people together.
 His message was one of division.
 That was what He said.
-Also, as we saw in our last post, Jesus is the Way the Truth and the Life, His ministry was to reveal the Father (John 1:14, 18), to bring glory to Him.
-In this post we will see that our Lord even further defines who it is who are truly His.
+Also, His ministry was to reveal the Father (John 1:14, 18), to bring glory to Him.
+In this post we will see that our Lord even further defines who are truly His.

-Ἐὰν ἀγαπᾶτέ με, τὰς ἐντολὰς τὰς ἐμὰς τηρήσετε· κἀγὼ ἐρωτήσω τὸν πατέρα καὶ ἄλλον παράκλητον δώσει ὑμῖν, ἵνα μεθ᾽ ὑμῶν εἰς τὸν αἰῶνα ᾖ, τὸ πνεῦμα τῆς ἀληθείας, ὃ ὁ κόσμος οὐ δύναται λαβεῖν, ὅτι οὐ θεωρεῖ αὐτὸ οὐδὲ γινώσκει· ὑμεῖς γινώσκετε αὐτό, ὅτι παρ᾽ ὑμῖν μένει καὶ ἐν ὑμῖν ἔσται.
-(John 14:15-17)
+15 Ἐὰν ἀγαπᾶτέ με, τὰς ἐντολὰς τὰς ἐμὰς τηρήσετε· 16 κἀγὼ ἐρωτήσω τὸν πατέρα καὶ ἄλλον παράκλητον δώσει ὑμῖν, ἵνα μεθʼ ὑμῶν εἰς τὸν αἰῶνα ᾖ, 17 τὸ πνεῦμα τῆς ἀληθείας, ὃ ὁ κόσμος οὐ δύναται λαβεῖν, ὅτι οὐ θεωρεῖ αὐτὸ οὐδὲ γινώσκει· ὑμεῖς γινώσκετε αὐτό, ὅτι παρʼ ὑμῖν μένει καὶ ἐν ὑμῖν ἔσται.
+John 14:15-17 (NA28)

-“If you love Me, you will keep my commandments; and I will ask the Father and He will give you another Helper that He may be with you into the age, the Spirit of Truth, which the world is not able to receive because it does not see Him nor know Him.
-You know Him because He will remain in you.” (a personal translation of John 14:15-17 from the NA27 Greek text)
+15 “If you love Me, you will keep my commandments; 16 and I will ask the Father and He will give you another Helper that He may be with you into the age, 17 the Spirit of Truth, which the world is not able to receive because it does not see Him nor know Him.
+You know Him because He will remain in you.”
+John 14:15-17 (translated from the NA28 Greek text)

 Again, we are told very clearly here that those who belong to our Lord are the ones who know and keep His commandments (James 1:19-27).
 Also, think of James 4:8 as we repent and draw near unto God.
 What does He do in response as we pray and go deep into His Word and obey Him by His grace?
 He draws near unto us.
 This is God dwelling close with us in this life as a preview of that much close intimate relationship we will have in Heaven.
 Can’t wait!
 Don’t forget, the world cannot know the Lord.
 He is revealed and understood only as He reveals Himself to people.
 We are to present the Gospel and make disciples of those whom God draws to Himself.
 These are the ones God blesses this way, we do not do that part.